raytopianprojects/DECADE--/SPEC.md

 - variable declarations begin with the keyword DECADE
 - function declarations begin with the keyword JAM
-- random function should begin with !roll
+- random function should begin with !roll followed by d(any number of dice) example !roll d1 will roll a 1

 # technical details